ILLIXR/proclamation/README.md

 entirely unusable, but they're underdeveloped.
 If this functionality is interesting to you, get involved and help finish it!

+### Sections

+Changelog fragments are organized into sections, each of which should have its own directory.
+These might be "type-of-change" sections (e.g. new feature, bugfix, etc).
+Alternately, they might be logical sub-projects - it's permissable to have multiple projects configured in one config file and repo with partially-overlapping sections.
+(This is actually a part of one of the originally motivating use cases for this tool.)

+Every file whose filename parses and meets some basic checks will be used!
+Having a `changes/your_section_name` directory for each section is recommended.
+You can provide a `README.md` file with a modified subset of this file in that directory, as guidance to contributors to your project. (`README.md` won't parse as a reference, so it will not be treated as a changelog fragment.)

+Use whatever works for your project.
+Right now, all changelog fragments must be in a section, sections must be a single directory, and sections may not be nested.
+If you'd like to loosen these assumptions, get involved and help!

 ## Installation

 It's recommended to install this in a virtualenv.
 Something like this will work